πŸŒ…

 Interface Provider Fee Rewards

-Any frontend application that is built on top of the swap module has the ability to earn fees.
-How is this done?
+Any frontend application, wallet, dApp, or protocol that is built on top of the swap module has the ability to earn fees.
+This incentivizes open, composable infrastructure around the Sunrise AMM.

 There are 2 important parameters to note: